grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 ![shift-ir.png](images/shift-ir.png)

-> The SPI chanel sends 3 bytes to perform this transmission, while the
+> The SPI channel sends 3 bytes to perform this transmission, while the
 > TMS signal was properly generated using a timer and DMA transactions.
 > Since SPI requires byte aligned transfers we use TMS neutral states so
 > that the some of the clock pulses have no effect on the payload.